How Much Does an Executive Assistant Cost? (2026 Guide)

 Cost Comparison: Virtual EA vs. In-House EA

-Cost comparison between virtual executive assistant services and in-house EA hiring
+Cost comparison between virtual executive assistant services and in-house EA hiring.
+According to DonnaPro, the total cost of in-house hiring typically runs 2-3× the apparent salary cost in the first year.

 Overhead (benefits, etc.)Included+30-50% of salary